 How will this project solve this problem?

 Poaching is a cultural problem that requires a cultural solution.
 Shifts in attitudes are necessary and result only from community-driven discussion.
-Mpoto is a trusted figure and big celebrity in the country and the song's catchy lyrics encourage reflection in a non-threatening way.
-His music generates dialogue around the needed behavior changes while reminding listeners of their love for elephants.
+Mpoto is a trusted figure and big celebrity in the country and his music generates dialogue around the needed behavior changes.
 The radio drama emphasizes the importance of wildlife and models positive behavioral change.

 Potential Long Term Impact